bro256/bg.manager/README.md

 Password manager API designed to help you keep your online accounts safe and easily accessible.
 Securely manage and protect your passwords online with online password manager.

-This is Java Spring backend API.
+- This project is Java Spring backend API.
+- Database used in project: MySQL.

-Frontend application is made with JavaScript and React : [Link](https://)
+- Frontend application is made with JavaScript and React : [Link](https://)

 ## Cryptography